JuliaAstro/Transits.jl/README.md

 [![Stable](https://img.shields.io/badge/docs-stable-blue.svg)](https://juliaastro.github.io/Transits.jl/stable)
 [![Dev](https://img.shields.io/badge/docs-dev-blue.svg)](https://juliaastro.github.io/Transits.jl/dev)

-Flexible photometric transit curves with limb darkening
+Flexible photometric transit curves with limb darkening.
+The goals of this package are, in this order

+* have a simple interface with high *compasibility*
+* be flexible with respect to numeric types and application
+* be fully compatible with [ChainRules.jl](https://github.com/juliadiff/ChainRules.jl) automatic differentiation (AD) system to leverage the derived analytical gradients
+* provide a codebase that is well-organized, instructive, and easy to extend
+* maintain high performance: at least as fast as similar tools

 **WIP**: Currently under progress by @mileslucas

-Current TODO list before v0.1.0
+### Current TODO list before v0.1.0

 - [ ] finish writing unit tests
 - [ ] fix numerical errors in Mn integral (help wanted)